Akuli/jou/CONTRIBUTING.md

 ```

 This command does a few things:
-- If not on Windows, it compiles the Jou compiler if you have changed something in `src/` since the last time it was compiled.
-(On Windows you need to use the build button in CodeBlocks to compile.)
+- I compiles the Jou compiler if you have changed something in `src/` since the last time it was compiled.
 - It runs all Jou files in `examples/` and `tests/`.
 To speed things up, it runs two files in parallel.
 - It ensures that the Jou files output what is expected.